amarantha-k/cbas/_drafts/primer-beer.md

     ORDER BY bw.name, br.name
     LIMIT 20;

-Finally (for now :-)), another more explicit SQL++ way of achieving the very same result as above is:
+Finally (for now :-)), another more explicit SQL++ way of achieving the very same result as above is shown below:

     SELECT VALUE {"bw": bw, "br": br}
     FROM breweries bw, beers br